 This tri-pronged reservoir on the Kent-East Sussex border is the largest stretch of open water in the south-east of England, and offers myriad options for a day out in the fresh air.

-Mini golf, an adventure playground, a laser tag course and an aqua park are all located close to the car park, and Bewl is a popular spot for fishing too.
+An adventure playground, a laser tag course and an aqua park are all located close to the car park, and Bewl is a popular spot for fishing too.

 Nearby: Bewl is best accessed by car — Wadhurst, the nearest train station, is a few miles away.
 If you want to make a day of it, other nearby attractions include Bedgebury Pinetum and Scotney Castle.
 Otherwise, stop off at the Kent towns of Tunbridge Wells, Tonbridge or Sevenoaks on the drive down from London.